SMSC & British Values at Highfield

 All curriculum areas, but particularly PSHE and RE, contribute towards SMSC.

 At Highfield, we ensure that the fundamental British Values are introduced, discussed and lived out through the ethos and work of the school.
 All curriculum areas and in particular RE and PSHE lessons provide opportunities to deepen and develop understanding.

 We take very seriously our responsibility to prepare our children for life in modern Britain.
 We value the ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate and explore these alongside other cultures and traditions in our country.

 - the rule of law;

 - individual liberty;

 - mutual respect for and tolerance of those with different faiths and beliefs and for those without faith

 You can download our British Values Statement here.

-Since 1 July 2015, all schools in England have a legal duty to prevent pupils from being radicalised.
+All schools in England have a legal duty to prevent pupils from being radicalised.